 Years ago when Prince Charles mentioned that he talked to his plants, people rolled their eyes.
 Only those of us who worked with or had a connection with them knew why talking to plants really can make a difference- for both you and your plants.

 I’ve been doing it for years.
-I wrote about an emotional interlude I had with my plants in my soon to be published New Revised Edition of my book, Digging Deep: Unearthing Your Creative Roots Through Gardening.
+I wrote about an emotional interlude I had with my plants in the New and Revised Edition of my book, Digging Deep: Unearthing Your Creative Roots Through Gardening.

 “As I was preparing to graduate from seminary, I sold my house.
 I felt it was time to downsize and create a new garden.
 When I visited the last time, I felt strangely calm until I entered the garden.
 As soon as I walked through the back arbor, tears began forming.
 I said good-bye to the red velvet rose bush sprawling across the wall, which I had bought decade earlier for only a few dollars.
 Every few step I stopped, cradles some plants in my hands, and bid them adieu; telling them, like children, to take care of each other.
 Perhaps someone watching might think I’d gone crazy, but I knew otherwise.
 These beautiful living things were so deeply connected to me, and I to them, that parting was exquisitely painful.”